technicat/schematic/README.md

 - json.scm - checks valid json in each file
 - lines.scm - counts lines in each file
 - size.scm - total of the file sizes

+Use the -h option to print help for each command.